foreverglorydev/foreverglorydev/README.md

-You can contact me via happyyada.glory@gmail.com  or directly https://t.me/foreverglorydev
+You can contact me via happyyada.glory@gmail.com

 <h4 align="center">
 I am an engineer doing my best for the work in my field.